ZECTIME · ZK RECEIPTS

 EndpointInputOutput

-POST /api/timestamps/stamp{ commitment }{ anchor: { txid, network, block_height, commitment } }
+POST /api/timestamps/stamp{ commitment }{ anchor: { txid, network, blockHeight, commitment, explorerUrl } }

-POST /api/timestamps/fetch{ txid, receiptJson? }{ artifact, documentVerification: null }
+POST /api/timestamps/fetch{ txid?, receipt? | receiptJson? }{ artifact: { txid, network, blockHeight, commitment, matchesReceipt }, documentVerification: null }

 Browser verifierfile + private opening + public receiptdocumentVerification computed locally